nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Finding tasks

-   1. Prerequisites: A task with "asdfghjk" in its name does not exist (if you're following this guide, there will not be one)
+   1. Prerequisites: A task with "ign" in its name exists (if you're following this guide, there will be one)

-   1. `add Learn Racket programming by/next week` (so that we have some data to test search)

    1. Test case: `find n/ign`